hphuongdhsp/ml-blog/_posts/2022-08-02-segmentation-model-part1.md

-Our original data is organizated as
+Our data is organizated as

 ```
 ├── Images